jmesparre/jm/memory-bank/progress.md

     -   Definir paleta de colores y tipografía alineada a tu branding.
     -   Crear prototipos interactivos
 3.  **Desarrollo Front‑end**:
-    -   Configurar Next.js routes and page templates for all sections (Home, Services, Portfolio, About, Blog, Contact).
+    -   Configurar Next.js routes and page templates for all remaining sections (Home, About, Contact).
-    -   Implementar reusable components (Header, Footer, CTA, Cards, etc.).
+    -   Implement reusable components (Header, Footer, CTA, etc.).
-    -   Develop individual service pages.
-    -   Develop Portfolio/Case Studies section.
     -   Develop About Me/Us section.
-    -   Develop Blog/Resources section.
     -   Develop Contact page with form and scheduling integration.
-    -   Implement responsive design.
+    -   Implement responsive design for all new content.
     -   **Implement a 1-second debounce/timer for scroll-based page navigation** to prevent rapid page skipping.
 4.  **Back‑end (if applicable)**:
     -   Integrate contact form with a backend endpoint (Supabase or Netlify Functions).